-As the statewide regional health improvement collaborative in Massachusetts, Massachusetts Health Quality Partners (MHQP) is uniquely positioned to leverage and connect its existing initiatives and partnerships — including its strong multi-stakeholder governance structure of actively engaged physician, health plan and patient/public councils — to introduce and promote the Choosing Wisely® campaign in Massachusetts.
+As the statewide regional health improvement collaborative in Massachusetts, Massachusetts Health Quality Partners (MHQP) was uniquely positioned to leverage and connect its existing initiatives and partnerships — including its strong multi-stakeholder governance structure of actively engaged physician, health plan and patient/public councils — to introduce and promote the Choosing Wisely® campaign in Massachusetts.

-As part of their work, MHQP convenes an Advisory Group every quarter to help guide the development and implementation of a localized, collective version of the Choosing Wisely campaign focused on the following recommendations:
+As part of their work, MHQP convened an Advisory Group every quarter to help guide the development and implementation of a localized, collective version of the Choosing Wisely campaign focused on the following recommendations:

 - Imaging for lower back pain

 - Imaging for uncomplicated headache

 - Pediatric URI

 - Adult sinusitis